pythagoras-dev/persidict/README.md

 * **`PersiDict`**: The abstract base class that defines the common interface for all persistent dictionaries in the package.
 It's the foundation upon which everything else is built.
-* **`PersiDictKey`**: A type hint that specifies what can be used as a key in any `PersiDict`.
-It can be a `SafeStrTuple`, a single string, or a sequence of strings.
-When a `PesiDict` method requires a key as an input, it will accept any of these types and convert them to a `SafeStrTuple` internally.
+* **`NonEmptyPersiDictKey`**: A type hint that specifies what can be used as a key in any `PersiDict`.
+It can be a `NonEmptySafeStrTuple`, a single string, or a sequence of strings.
+When a `PesiDict` method requires a key as an input, it will accept any of these types and convert them to a `NonEmptySafeStrTuple` internally.
-* **`SafeStrTuple`**: The core data structure for keys.
+* **`NonEmptySafeStrTuple`**: The core data structure for keys.
 It's an immutable, flat tuple of non-empty, URL/filename-safe strings, ensuring that keys are consistent and safe for various storage backends.
 When a `PersiDict` method returns a key, it will always be in this format.

 ### 5.2 Main Implementations